iNavFlight/inav/docs/Telemetry.md

 134.This same as 6, but sensor 11 (type SPEED) is in m/s.

 135.This same as 7, but sensor 11 (type SPEED) is in m/s.

+136.This same as 8, but sensor 11 (type SPEED) is in m/s.

 ### RX hardware